Silent Night: Subsequent history

-Over the years, because the original manuscript had been lost, Mohr's name was forgotten and although Gruber was known to be the composer, many people assumed the melody was composed by a more famous composer, and it was variously attributed to Haydn, Mozart, Beethoven or Schubert.
-However, a manuscript was discovered in 1995 in Mohr's handwriting and dated by researchers as c.
+In 1995, a manuscript was discovered in Mohr's handwriting and dated by researchers as c.
 1820.
-It states that Mohr wrote the words in 1816 when he was assigned to a pilgrim church in Mariapfarr, Austria, and shows that the music was composed by Gruber in 1818.
+It revealed that Mohr wrote the words in 1816 when he was assigned to a pilgrim church in Mariapfarr, Austria, and shows that the music was composed by Gruber in 1818.
 This is the earliest manuscript that exists and the only one in Mohr's handwriting.
+Prior to this, it was long attributed to more famous Austrian composers including Haydn, Mozart and Schubert.